-What To Do After Submitting Your Mean Girls Audition Tapes
+What To Do After Submitting Your Audition Tapes

 When the Waiting Game Begins...

-You've submitted your audition tapes for the Mean Girls nonunion national tour.
-Maybe you found the post on Instagram, or a friend forwarded the casting call.
-You filmed your best takes, hit submit—and now you're stuck in that quiet post-submission limbo.
+You've submitted your audition tapes for a regional theatre production, cruise ship, national tour, or any type of audition that might come your way.
+Maybe you found the post on Instagram, got an eco cast, an agent submission tape request, or a friend forwarded the casting call.
+You filmed your best takes, hit submit and now you're stuck in that quiet post-submission limbo.
 So, what do you do next?

 Here’s a step-by-step guide to turn this moment into forward momentum.